RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 Many of the list slots (e.g. AMAZON.Actor) have very large value lists.
 These are often not needed in a typical vui skill.
 Thus, a compromize support is provided for them.
-The are there and can be used, but they only have a few values.
+They are there and can be used, but they only have a few values.
 If you actually do have a need for them, you have two options:
 1. You can provide your own expansion list of values in the config.json file
 2. You can use wildcard slot matching to match on any value the user can provide